Mara Beboos: Singer

-This work was initially performed by a singer called "Parvaneh" with the artistic name Parvaneh, but it did not gain public popularity.
+This work was initially performed by a singer with the artistic name Parvaneh, but it did not gain public popularity.
 However, with Hassan Golnaraghi's performance, it took on a different color and became a lasting piece.

 Batoul Razavi, or Mrs. Mouchoul, was born in 1910 in Tehran, into a family of Qashqai from Shiraz.
 She played the sitar, tar, and sang Persian traditional music.
 She was the first person to record the sound of the sitar and sing simultaneously.
 She took up singing at the court of the Qajar under "Ekrām-al-Dowleh" and was also a disciple of "Reza Qoli-Khan Nowruzi".
 She recorded about 10 pages of music in the winter of 1927, capturing the sound of the sitar and her singing in the corners of Zabol and Mansoori.
 She died due to tuberculosis in 1933.
 She is buried in the Ibn Babawayh Cemetery in the south of Tehran.
 Her only child was a daughter named "Aghdas" who later, as an artist, sang like her mother using the artistic name "Khatereh Parvaneh".